The Art Law Review: Belgium

 In 2015, Belgium held sixth place in the market for contemporary art in Europe, after the UK, France, Germany, Italy and Austria, with a sales value totalling US$4.1 million; equivalent to 1 per cent of the world art auction market.2

 Most international auction houses have representative offices in Brussels, and some occasionally organise local sales.
 Local auction houses are spread all over the country but are mainly concentrated in Antwerp and Brussels.
-Art gallery clusters are situated in the major cities and at the Belgian coast; African and non-European art are the most commonly traded art categories in Brussels.
+Art gallery clusters are situated in the major cities and on the Belgian coast, with African and non-European art being the most commonly traded art categories in Brussels.

 Several art trade fairs are organised each year: BRAFA (Brussels' Antiques and Fine Art Fair), BRUNEAF (focused on African and non-European art) and Art Brussels (contemporary art).
-The contemporary art market is gaining importance and many Paris-based galleries have opened branches in Brussels.
+The contemporary art market is gaining considerable traction as many Paris-based galleries and, more recently, galleries from Latin-America, have opened branches in Brussels.

-Disputes involving art transactions have become more frequent and are more often fought openly in the courts.
-Absent special courts or tribunals, they are brought before the ordinary civil courts.
-If a claim involves a criminal offence, the case can also be brought before the criminal courts and will be tried as priority to the civil claim.
-The trend towards criminalisation of art offences may increase along with the growing regulation in the art and finance sphere, such as anti-money laundering and terrorist financing law.
+Disputes involving art transactions have unfortunately become more frequent, which are often litigated through the court system.
+In the absence of special courts or tribunals, these cases are usually brought before the ordinary civil courts.
+If a claim involves a criminal offence, the case can also be brought before the criminal courts and will be tried as priority over the civil claim.
+The trend towards criminalisation of art offences is increasing given the ever-growing regulation of the art and finance sphere, such as in anti-money laundering and terrorist financing law.

 The year in review

 A number of new legislative projects affecting the art market have been finalised or passed.
 First, the Civil Code has been reformed and a new Book 3, dedicated to property law, has been inserted in it.3 There are some noteworthy changes to the existing legal provisions, including: